 The most difficult stage of growing a carpet is at the start.
 There are various factors that contribute to transition stress for newly planted plants; if you bought them in emersed form they have to transition to submerged growth forms, if they came from different water parameters they have to reprogramme their enzymes to fit the current tank environment.
 The chances of success rates are maximized when transition stress is reduced.

-By following the guide below, you should be able to grow dwarf hair grass carpet (DHG), Monte carlo (MC), Microsword, and Marsilea species without injected CO2.
+By following the guide below, you should be able to grow dwarf hair grass carpet (DHG), Monte carlo (MC), Microsword (Lileopsis species), and Marsilea species without injected CO2.
 Glossostigma may require more light.
 HC Cuba plant is tough to grow without CO2, and should not be attempted unless you have spare time and plants to waste, but this approach will increase your chances massively.

 Examples of low tech planted aquariums with green carpets: